olafgoj/fireup-ports-and-adapters/README.md

+# About
+Very simple app in hexagonal architecture.
+There is one domain event and CRUD for it.
+Besides that, for every change in the system, event to Kafka is fired.
+Events are in AVRO format.

+Keywords:
+- Java
+- Spring Boot
+- Docker compose
+- Kafka
+- AVRO schema registry
+- PostgreSQL

 # Instructions:
-App uses Postgres, kafka and schema registry.

 There are two ways to start the app:
-1. Use `run.sh` load script
+-  Use `run.sh` load script.

+or
-2. Run manually using docker-compose from `docker` directory and after successful containers startup, run app from main directory:
+-  Run manually using docker-compose from `docker` directory and after successful containers startup, run app from main directory:
 `./gradlew bootRun`